About the Camp

 There will also be a fee of around £15 per hour for a fully escorted service as well as car park fees.
 Although these are normally not a lot in case of flight delays the costs can quickly add up.

-When you have flight times and transfers booked, please let us know the details so we can make sure that we are ready for your child / your child is ready for the transfers!
-If you are using this service you should choose flight times to get your child to camp between 3pm and 6pm on the first Sunday of camp and for your child to leave camp between 3pm and 6pm on the last day.
-If wanting to book flights where timings will be outside of these windows, please contact us before making any bookings.
-Generally it is possible for them to arrive at camp a little later on the Sunday evening if needed and depart a little earlier on the last day (or indeed a little later if it is not the very last day of our camps when we are all engaged in the pack up / clean up process so are not able to take care of any late-staying campers after 6pm).
+When you have flight times and transfers booked, please let us know the details so we can make sure that we are ready for your child/your child is ready for the transfers!
+If you are using this service you should choose flight times to get your child to camp between 3.00pm and 6.00pm on the first Sunday of camp and for your child to leave camp between 3.00pm and 6.00pm on the last day.
+If you need to book flights where timings will be outside of these windows, please contact us before making any bookings.
+Generally it is possible for them to arrive at camp a little later on the Sunday evening if needed and depart a little earlier on the last day or indeed a little later (except on the very last day of the last week of our camps when we are all engaged in the pack up/clean up process so are not able to take care of any late-staying campers after 6.00pm).

 Children are welcome to bring iPods, game consoles, etc, but they will strictly be their responsibility to look after.
 There will not be time available to use these during the day, but there will be some opportunities during free time in the evenings and early in the morning.